coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/stake-btc-guide.md

 1. Visit [https://stake.coredao.org](https://stake.coredao.org/) and click on **Validators** on the top header.

 2. Click **Connect Wallet** in the top right corner of the header to connect your Core wallet.
 From the supported list of wallets, choose your desired Core wallet.
-For this walkthrough, we have used Metamask.
+For this walkthrough, we have used MetaMask.

 <p align="center" style={{zoom:"60%"}}>
 ![btc-staking-on-core](../../../static/img/native-staking/updated-ui/staking-guide-1.png)